Privacy Policy

 Data Sharing

-Only osteopaths who work for HOC will have access to your treatment records but the admin team, including virtual reception service “Best Reception” will have access to your contact details so they can make appointments and manage your account.
+Only osteopaths who work for HOC will have access to patient treatment records but the admin team, including virtual reception service “Best Reception” will have access to your contact details so they can make appointments and manage your account.
 Bookkeeper and accountant will have access to the appointment booking information in order to compile yearly accounts.
 Medical information is only shared with other persons with patient’s permission.
 This would usually be with other health professionals.
 There is a tick box to give consent on the New Patient Information and Consent Form.
 We will also verbally ask for permission before contacting another healthcare practitioner and write this in the patient’s records.
 Patient information is never passed on to other practitioners, persons or companies unless compelled to, in order to meet legal obligations, regulations or valid governmental requests.

 Data Checks